-Do you have a preventive maintenance plan in place?
-And, do you have a process to follow this plan?
+Do you have a preventive maintenance plan in place—and a process to follow this plan?

-Having a standardized preventive maintenance plan can increase the life of your equipment and assets by 10x.
-So, having a maintenance plan can prevent high replacement costs – increasing your profit margins.
+Having a standardized preventive maintenance process can increase the life of your equipment and assets by 10x.
+Preventing high replacement costs increases profit margins.

-How do you create a standardized preventive maintenance plan that works?
+So how do you create a standardized preventive maintenance process that works?

-Consistency and visibility are key to an effective preventive maintenance plan.
-Read on to find out how to reduce equipment and asset maintenance costs – while making your property more profitable.
+Consistency and visibility are key.
+We explain how to reduce equipment and asset maintenance costs to make your property more profitable.